[ in-klood ]

 Origin of include

-Synonyms for include
+synonym study for include

 1. Include, comprehend, comprise, embrace imply containing parts of a whole.
 To include is to contain as a part or member, or among the parts and members, of a whole: The list includes many new names.
 To comprehend is to have within the limits, scope, or range of references, as either a part or the whole number of items concerned: The plan comprehends several projects.
 To comprise is to consist of, as the various parts serving to make up the whole: This genus comprises 50 species.
 Embrace emphasizes the extent or assortment of that which is included: The report embraces a great variety of subjects.

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2022

 to have as contents or part of the contents; be made up of or contain

 to add as part of something else; put in as part of a set, group, or category

 to contain as a secondary or minor ingredient or element

 Word Origin for include